frank-carnovale/docker-dbsbox/README.md

 # once in as postgres..
 cd /sql
-# using PG* env var defaults (as arranged in builder.sh)
+# using PG* env var defaults (as arranged by dbsbox.sh or overriden in your profile.sh)
 psql
-# or to connect to different dbs or users called xyz as set up in your own test db..
-PGPASSWORD=xyz PGDATABASE=xyz PGUSER=xyz psql
 ```